Husaininazeer/ShellScripts/README.md

 1. [bugrecord](./bugrecord) - print the template that I use for bugs (using bugdate)
 1. [ isosec ](./isosec) - print date format in `+%Y%m%d%H%M%S `
 1. [ayn](./ayn) - make an entry for [ Ayn ](https://github.com/husaininazeer/Ayn)
+1. [mdlink](./mdlink) - take in an input and surround with braces and brackets in markdown